 This Mediterranean salad dressing is great on salad, pasta, vegetables, or even as a marinade.
 It is tangy and full of great Mediterranean flavors; all you need to do is mix all the ingredients and enjoy.

-I've seen people call a dressing like this Greek lemon salad dressing or Greek lemon vinaigrette.
+I've seen people call a dressing like this 'Greek lemon salad dressing' or 'Greek lemon vinaigrette'.
 Still, the flavors in this dressing are so common in the Mediterranean countries that it's hard to say it's from only one country.
-So I decided to make my own mix of ingredients and call it Mediterranean salad dressing since the flavor profile reminds me of that region.
+So, I decided to make my own mix of ingredients and call it Mediterranean salad dressing since the flavor profile is from that region.

-The good thing about knowing how to make your own Mediterranean salad dressing is that you can use it in your salads, veggies, and even meats, without worrying about what's really inside it; different than the ones you find in the grocery stores that you can barely read the ingredients on the label.
+The good thing about knowing how to make your own Mediterranean salad dressing is that you can use it in your salads, veggies, and even meats without worrying about what's really inside it, different than the ones you find in the grocery stores that you can barely read the ingredients on the label.

-With this recipe, you'll learn how to control the flavors and acidity so you can be in charge.
+With this recipe, you'll learn how to control the flavors and acidity, so you can be in charge.
 You'll never want to go for store-bought ever again.

 Jump to: